cartoon-raccoon/hackyeaster2021/level5/SocialChecker/README.md

 hello
 ```

-This means that we can send a string that doesn't contain any whitespace and thus won't get rejected by the script, but when the command gets passed to Bash via `system()`, it gets split correctly.
+This means that we can send a string that doesn't contain any whitespace and thus won't get rejected by the script, but when the command gets passed to Bash via `system()`, it still gets split correctly.
 Let's give it a try:

 ```text
 url=insta||ls${IFS}$PWD